+Prerequisite: Admission to the M.S.W.
+Program or permission of the School of Social Work.
 Provides understanding of social welfare policy analysis with micro, mezzo, and macro social work policy practice knowledge skills.
-Prepares students to participate in the policy making process, integrating both policy analytical and formulation skills, as well as understanding the methods and strategies for advocating for policy change and new policies.
+Prepares for participation in the policy making process, integrating both policy analytical and formulation skills, as well as understanding the methods and strategies for advocating for policy change and new policies.

-SOWK 610 Theoretical Analysis of Behavior I (3)
+SOWK 610 Theoretical Analysis of Behavior I: Diversity, Human Development and Inequities Across the Life Course (3)